Game and Tournament Rules

 Sportsmanship & Waiver Requirement

 • This event is about CHARITY FIRST.
 It raises money for schools.
 It’s fun, but please remember the purpose.
+A minimum of $200 charitable contribution to MBX per player is requested from participants.
+Thank you for pitching in what you can.

 • Each participant MUST consent to an injury waiver prior to taking the field, and will not be allowed to participate until such waiver consent is obtained.
 Players who register online shall consent to the waiver at that time.
 Managers must confirm that their players have consented to waivers.
 Players must obtain a wristband from the registration desk after confirming that they have signed the required waiver and must wear the wristband throughout the tournament.
 A team fielding a player who has not consented to the waiver may have any games in which the player participated declared a forfeit by the tournament director.